 Whatever is your reason for buying a bag, its beauty combined with its functionality makes it a must-have accessory.
-Which is why there are so many kinds of bags- for each and every occasion you can have a different kind of bag.
+Which is why there are so many kinds of bags for each and every occasion so you need a terminology for handbags.
 So even if I am not a competitive woman or a particularly aesthetic one, I would like to have the best of all of these and then some.

 Here are some popular shapes:

 - The tote: An open-top bag with straps or handles.

 - The hobo bag: A crescent-shaped shoulder bag.
 This style is often soft and slouchy.